Minimal Risk

 The concept of minimal risk is especially influential in the US debate, not least because it is enshrined in the so-called Code of Federal Regulations containing rules governing research on human subjects..
 The concept of minimal risk also has a crucial status in Art.17 II of the Convention on Human Rights and Biomedicine of the Council of Europe.

-Council of Europe (1997): Convention for the Protection of Human Rights and Dignity of the Human Being with regard to the Application of Biology and Medicine: Convention on Human Rights and Biomedicine. https://www.coe.int/en/web/conventions/full-list?module=treaty-detail&treatynum=164
+Convention for the protection of Human Rights and Dignity of the Human Being with regard to the Application of Biology and Medicine by the Council of Europe: Convention on Human Rights and Biomedicine (ETS No. 164, 1997). https://www.coe.int/en/web/conventions/full-list?module=treaty-detail&treatynum=164

 On research involving minors: